Abdelrhman-ammar/internship-task1/README.md

 how to setup project localy

-1)clone
+* clone the project
-2)put project in local host directory EX(xampp)
+* put project in local host directory EX(xampp)
-3)open index.php file from prowser
+* open index.php file from prowser